Daniel is a Landscape Designer and Associate at Balston Agius, based in our Wiltshire Offices.

 After graduating from Inchbald, he joined a large garden design and build practice in Hampshire as a senior landscape designer.
 Here he gained invaluable experience in the design, build and management of many varied garden projects.

-Recent projects have included the design of an innovative children’s play space ‘The Breakers Yard’ – a garden / play space themed on a scrap yard – for the National Trust Sutton House in Hackney.
+Past projects have included the design of an innovative children’s play space ‘The Breakers Yard’.
+This was a garden/play space themed on a scrap yard, for the National Trust Sutton House in Hackney, which recently won both the ‘Designing for Community Space’ and ‘Judges Award’ at the 2016 Society of Garden Designers awards and was also featured on BBC Gardeners’ World.
 He also designed a garden of reflection for a First World War memorial chapel, containing Stanley Spencer’s painted interior, for the National Trust Sandham Memorial Chapel in Berkshire.
 Alongside these permanent projects Daniel has also created several commissioned seasonal sculptural horticultural installations for Cityscapes and the London Festival of Architecture.

 In 2011 Daniel designed and built ‘Landscape Obscured’, a conceptual show garden, at the RHS Hampton Court Flower Show.
 The garden, an underground landscape of edible fungi viewed with periscopes, was awarded a Gold Medal and Best Conceptual Garden.